megbrimef/urso-examples/README.md

 10) in template.js you can put objects you want to create into this.objects

+11) in controller.js you can put logic

-11) launch game and you will see result
+12) launch game and you will see result